 The panel considers the programme objectives to be very sound.
 The panel regards the programme profile to be very strong, the programme occupying a unique place among the programmes in this domain in the Netherlands and abroad.

-The panel proposes for the programme to remain within this niche and not to broaden the programme.
-The panel suggests to consider renaming the programme to better reflect this profile.
-The panel advises to communicate more clearly the specific programme profile and features.
+The panel recommends for the programme to remain within this niche and not to broaden the scope.
+The panel advises to communicate the programme profile and features more clearly.

-The panel characterises the programme as being geared toward the study of the chemical dimensions of drug discovery, especially in the first phases of the drug discovery and development processes.
-The panel regards the programme to be scientifically sound and up to date.
+The panel characterises the programme as being geared toward the study of the chemical dimensions of drug discovery, especially in the first phases of the drug discovery and development process.
+The panel regards the programme to be scientifically sound and up-to-date.